ev3nly/ev3nly.github.io/components/restangular/README.md

 Restangular is an AngularJS service that will help you get, delete and update Restfull Resources with very few lines in the Client side.
 This service is a perfect fit for any WebApp that uses Restfull Resources as the API for your application.

+**If you want to check a live example, [please click this link to plunkr](http://plnkr.co/edit/d6yDka?p=preview).** It's the same example as [Angular's Javascript Projects](http://angularjs.org/#wire-up-a-backend) but Restangularized.

 ## Differences with $resource

 Restangular has several features that distinguish it from $resource: